FOR IMMEDIATE RELEASE

 Genre: NON-FICTION / Health / Nutrition

 Valerie studied herbs and nutrition at the American College of Healthcare Sciences.
-She is the author of Ten Healthy Teas, Ten Spices for Health and Longevity and The Sweet Side of the Stinking Rose: How to Use Garlic to Feel Good and Live Long.
+She is the author of Ten Healthy Teas, Ten Spices for Health and Longevity and Glorious Garlic.
+Enjoy.
+Feel Good and Live Long.
 She also writes a weekly blog called "Simple Ways to Stay Healthy" in which she shares information about how to use food, herbs, spices and vitamins for optimal health.
 Valerie is passionate about good health.
 In her spare time she enjoys cats, British drama and mysteries and crocheting.